Israel strikes Hezbollah in a huge blast targeting the militant group's leader

 Richard Weir, crisis and weapons researcher with Human Rights Watch, said the blasts were consistent with that class of bomb.

-Israel's air forces followed with a new set of strikes early Saturday shortly after an Israeli military spokesman warned residents of three buildings to evacuate, saying they were being used by Hezbollah to hide weapons, including anti-ship missiles.
+Israel's air forces followed with a new set of strikes early Saturday, also in the southern suburbs, shortly after an Israeli military spokesman warned residents of three buildings to evacuate, saying they were being used by Hezbollah to hide weapons, including anti-ship missiles.

 To a degree unseen in past conflicts, Israel this past week has aimed to eliminate Hezbollah’s senior leadership.
 But an attempt to assassinate Nasrallah – successful or not – would be a major escalation.
 The Pentagon said the U.S. had no advance warning of the strikes.